koeame/adobe-alternatives-ko/README.md

 > __1__ - You can install Pixelorama on [snapcraft.io](https://snapcraft.io/install/pixelorama/raspbian) from Raspbian or on [pi-apps.io](https://pi-apps.io/install-app/install-pixelorama-on-raspberry-pi/).

-> __2__ - GrafX2 is a portable pixel art editing software, and has just about packages for most operating systems, even ones unsupported.
+> __2__ - GrafX2 is a portable pixel art editing software, and has packages for most operating systems, even ones unsupported.
 Some of the platforms listed are by third-party distributors, in which developers claim they have little to no involvement.

 ## Illustrator